base-org/web/apps/base-docs/tutorials/docs/0_gassless-transactions-with-paymaster.md

 });
 ```

-To sponsor transactions we will need the ABI and the address of the contracts we want to support.
+To sponsor transactions you will need the ABI and the address of the contracts you want to support.

 :::note Sponsor any contract
 Feel free to use your own contract to interact with the Paymaster.
-For learning purposes, we will interact with an ERC-721 contract deployed on the Base mainnet.
-We will call the mintTo function, which takes an address as its only parameter.
+For learning purposes, you will interact with an ERC-721 contract deployed on the Base mainnet.
+You will call the mintTo function, which takes an address as its only parameter.
 :::

-We will be interacting with the NFT + ABI from a simple NFT contract deployed at: `0x83bd615eb93eE1336acA53e185b03B54fF4A17e8`
+You will be interacting with the NFT + ABI from a simple NFT contract deployed at: `0x83bd615eb93eE1336acA53e185b03B54fF4A17e8`

 Copy and paste the NFT's abi into `index.js`